necolas/issue-guidelines/CONTRIBUTING.md

 Please adhere to the coding conventions used throughout a project (indentation, accurate comments, etc.) and any other requirements (such as test coverage).

-Adhering to the following this process is the best way to get your work included in the project:
+Follow this process if you'd like your work considered for inclusion in the
+project:

 1. [Fork](http://help.github.com/fork-a-repo/) the project, clone your fork, and configure the remotes: